 3. Emulators, Simulators, or Real Devices?

-- Emulators: Great for simulating environments, such as low memory or CPU usage, but lack real hardware capabilities.
+- Emulators: Great for simulating environments, such as low memory or CPU usage, but they lack real hardware capabilities.

 - Real Devices: Essential for end-to-end testing, as they uncover real-world issues like hardware-software compatibility and battery drain.